 In his discussion, Szabó focuses mainly on the word 'determines'.
 The idea is that 'determines' refers to some causal connection.
 Thus a language that uses just any function is not good enough.
 Some essential link must exist between the structure and the meaning.
 Thus, Szabó claims, we are led to assume that in order for the meaning to be determined by the structure, meanings must be structured and there must be a kind of structural parallel between syntax and semantics.
+The arguments by [Pagin, 2003] go in the same direction, though his reasons are slightly different.
+Pagin argues that speakers and hearers must be able to effectively find meanings associated to expressions and conversely, and it is hard to imagine how that can be done without some kind of structural similarity.
 The structure in meaning is language independent, so this would among other imply a certain similarity between all human languages.
 We have chosen not to go that way.
 One reason for our choice is that the structure of meanings is something that we believe is too poorly understood to give insightful results at this point; thus, I am not arguing that meanings are not structured, I am only saying that the actual structure they have-whatever it may be-is very hard to determine.
 The recent discussion in [King, 2007] I do not find very revealing in this connection and too much language bound.
 Should it turn out that meanings are structured our approach is nevertheless not invalid; there will then be more conditions on syntactic structure.
-I think that one need not believe in structured meanings in order to establish a difference between just any kind of meaning composition function and one that is 'good', that is, 'compositional'.
+I think that one need not believe in structured meanings in order to establish a difference between just any kind of meaning composition function and one that is 'good'. that is, 'compositional'.
 I shall return to the question of natural meaning functions in the next chapter.

 Another notion of compositionality is that of [Hodges, 2001].
 In essence, the definitions are the same as the ones given here; there are however some technical differences that need to be pointed out.
 The main difference is that Hodges assumes that meanings are given to an expression through a function; thus an expression always has a unique meaning.
 This simplifies the technical apparatus and works well for artificial languages, but for natural language this is actually a problematic assumption.
 Notice that it eliminates ambiguity.
 Words such as /bank/ or /crane/ will not be considered ambiguous by the grammar.
-Moreover, the semantic functions f^{μ} will operate on the total meaning.
+Moreover, the semantic functions $f^{\mu}$ will operate on the total meaning.
 This means the following: an adjective such as /big/ does not simply operate on the different meanings of /crane/ independently; rather, it operates on the combined meaning of the two.
-Let us make that concrete. /crane/ either means a type of birds-call this meaning $crane'b$ -, or a type of machines-call the meaning $crane'm$.
-The meaning function now associates with it the concept $crane'b \vee crane'm$, which is true of x if and only if x is either a bird crane or a machine crane.
-The meaning big' of /big/ on its part takes the whole concept and forms the concept of being-a-big-crane.
-Evidently, big bird cranes are far smaller than big machine cranes, so we expect the idea of a big bird-or-machine-crane to be different from both.